Adam Duvall Preview, Player Props: Red Sox vs. Nationals

 Adam Duvall At The Plate

-- Duvall has driven in a run in 22 games this year (40.0%), including seven games with more than one RBI (12.7%).
+- Duvall has an RBI in 22 of 56 games this season, with multiple RBI in seven of them.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.